mrkkrp/markkarpov.art/essay/real-realism.md

 conviction that reality is interesting and art-worthy by itself, without any beautification.
 Fundamentally, realism is concerned with truth, while most other art movements are concerned with beauty in one way or another.
-(This does not exclude the overlap where reality is beautiful, although it is up to debate whether all reality is beautiful and whether all that is true is beautiful.)
-So, there are quite a few similarities between realism and real realism.
-When it comes to the differences, the realist movement of mid-19th century was largely (but not exclusively) about people, while real realism is about perception of reality and as such it does not have an obvious social agenda.
+(This does not exclude the overlap where reality is beautiful, although it is open to debate whether all reality is beautiful and whether all that is true is beautiful.)
+So there are quite a few similarities between realism and real realism.
+When it comes to the differences, the realist movement of the mid-19th century was largely (but not exclusively) about people, while real realism is about perception of reality and as such does not have an obvious social agenda.

 ### Impressionism